The Quest for Fire

 The Quest for Fire (La Guerre du feu, literally The War of Fire) is a 1911 Belgian fantasy novel by J.-H. Rosny, the pseudonym of two brothers; the author was actually the elder of the two, Joseph Henri Honoré Boex (1856–1940).
 It was first published in English in an abridged edition in 1967.

-It was adapted into the critically acclaimed 1981 film Quest for Fire starring Ron Perlman.
-The film is not a faithful adaptation of the book.

 Setting

 The Quest for Fire takes place in 100,000 BC in Europe.
 The fauna of this period is omnipresent, including: mammoths, cave lions, aurochs, cave bears, saber-toothed cats, giant elks and saiga antelopes.
 Several humanoid species live alongside animals: